lakejs/lake-docs/reference/command.md

 ### isDisabled()

-Returns a boolean value indicating whether the specified command is disabled.
+Checks if the specified command is disabled.

 * Parameters: